 During the week of July 17 through July 24, 2017, Operation Smile Student Programs hosted the 26th annual International Student Leadership Conference (ISLC), which brought more than 500 college and high school students from 30-plus countries to the campus of Fraterna Domus just outside of Rome, Italy.

 Operation Smile believes in the power of youth to create a more compassionate world, and its Student Programs team seeks to inspire the next generation of advocacy-minded leaders.
-From teaching health care at medical mission sites to fundraising in their schools and communities, Operation Smile student volunteers are empowered and engaged advocates for children with cleft conditions.
+From teaching health care at medical program sites to fundraising in their schools and communities, Operation Smile student volunteers are empowered and engaged advocates for children with cleft conditions.

 This year’s ISLC put this goal into action by providing students with the opportunity to listen to and engage with motivational speakers, participate in collaborative leadership training, and work on a service project designed to transform the lives of people living with cleft conditions.

 The following stories capture five of the most impactful lessons students learned at ISLC 2017.

 Students are at the heart of a new initiative to train others in hands-only cardiopulmonary resuscitation (CPR) at Operation Smile medical program sites around the world.
 The goal is to teach the skill to 3,500 people in honor of the organization’s 35th anniversary.

 Monique Russell, Operation Smile’s medical oversight coordinator, taught the skill to each of the 500-plus ISLC participants, and this knowledge is powerful: Performing chest compressions when someone is experiencing cardiac arrest means that their life could be saved, Monique told the students.